 Do you tuck your phone under your pillow when you sleep?
 Do you rely on your phone and use it as an alarm to wake you up in the morning?

 It’s not a good idea to use your phone to start your day.
 You’ll check your email or other social networks the second your alarm buzzes, which can often lead to immediate stress or a bad mood.

 A clear head will make falling asleep fast and easy with no electronics nearby, and you’ll wake up feeling restored.

 2. Keeping Devices in the Bedroom

-Technology devices have lights on them, very bright lights that can mess with sleep schedules.
+Electronic devices have lights on them, very bright lights that can mess with sleep schedules and prevent healthy sleeping habits.
 A lit up room will cause sleep disturbances or make you want to do work or other things.Complete darkness will allow the brain to process melatonin, a chemical neurotransmitter that makes you tired and ready for sleep.
 The blue light exposure on your phone’s screen, for example, is enough to confuse the brain into thinking it’s daylight, which will make it difficult to stay asleep throughout the night.

 Electronics such as electrical toothbrushes, televisions, computers, a diffuser, and others should be in a position where they can’t be seen.

 Clutter, piles of laundry, piles of papers, and anything you can pile up as high as a mountain should be kept to a minimum if you want a good night’s sleep.A messy environment increases tension on the home-front and leaves you with the feeling of having a lot to do.
 Eliminating clutter benefits stress levels, promotes calmness, and provides a sense of peace.

 As we get older, it’s easy to hoard everything.
 Our closets, garages, or basements become a dumpster site.
 However, living in this way will derail your mental and physical health.
 You might not recognize how overwhelmed you’re feeling about having so much stuff.